- Copywriting Services

 But what if you’re the seller?
 That’s a tough nut to crack.
 If online selling is your meal ticket, you either need a rare, uncommon product or you’ll have to find some other way to stand out.

-Photos help, of course, but your product descriptions better also be highly persuasive if you’re to succeed at e-commerce.
-Otherwise, you don’t stand a chance of getting the reader to reach for his wallet.
+In addition to good photos, your product descriptions better be highly persuasive if you’re to succeed at e-commerce.
+They also need to be unique.
+If you’re displaying the same manufacturer-provided description as 30 of your competitors, you don’t stand a chance of getting the reader to reach for his wallet.

 Here then are some techniques e-commerce and catalog copywriters use to write about products and convert online visitors into customers.